8. The Round Earth

-It is unlikely that Hipparchus knew the distance AB, but he probably knew the latitudes of the Hellespont and Alexandria.
+In the times of Hipparchus, ships would sail from Alexandria to Greece, and he knew the Hellespont was north of the city.
+He might not have known the distance, but knew the latitudes of the Hellespont and Alexandria.
 The local latitude can be shown to be equal to the elevation of the celestial pole above the horizon and today can be readily deduced by observing the height of Polaris, the pole star above the horizon.
 In the time of Hipparchus the pole of the heavens wasn't near Polaris (because of the precession of the equinoxes), but Hipparchus, who had mapped the positions of about 850 stars, must have known its position quite well.

 where the dot marks multiplication (algebra's equivalent to the x symbol).

 The distance R to the MoonThe points AB are also located on another circle, centered on the Moon.
 The radius in that case is the distance R to the Moon, and because the arc AB covers 0.1°, we get